open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

     return strings.TrimRight(digits, "0")
 }
 ```

+Note the use of `math.Frexp(probability)` used to adjust precision
+using the base-2 exponent of the probability argument.
+This makes the
+configured precision apply to the significant digits of the threshold
+for probabilities near zero.
+Note that there is not a symmetrical
+adjustment made for values near unit probability, as we do not believe
+there is a practical use for sampling very precisely near 100%.

 To translate directly from floating point probability into a 56-bit unsigned integer representation using `math.Round()` and shift operations, see the [OpenTelemetry Collector-Contrib `pkg/sampling` package][PKGSAMPLING] package.
 This package demonstrates how to directly calculate integer thresholds from probabilities.